About The Salon Punk Alan Forrest Smith

 I walked out of school and became a gardener.
 I did that for 4-years until I got fired.
 After that, my mother decided that I should use my haircutting skills and get paid for them.

 I hated college but did it all the same.
 I finished with distinctions so that was a feat for someone that hated and left school at fifteen.

 After a few salon jobs and a lot of salon firings, I eventually opened my own salon in 1989.
-By 1991 I had my second salon.
+By 1991 I had my second salon in a town called Leigh.
 By 1994 I had my 3rd salon.

 I took my salons from start-up to the No.1 position a town of 35 salons.

 I faced every issue, every problem you can dream of asleep or awake.
 Staff walk-outs on mass, plumbing failing, huge debts, endless staff fights, stealing and of course the glory of being able to get off the shop floor and build a huge five-bedroomed farmhouse in its own land.